Valiums/expo-draw/README.md

 I needed to add support for colors.

 I created this fork because I don't think their repos are still being maintained so I couldn't do a PR.

 If you ever need color supports, use my fork at your own risk.
+They way I added support for colors is super hacky and probably really bad.
 I'll probably not maintain this.

 All the heavy work was actually done by